Z-T-WANG/LaProp-Optimizer/README.md

 In ```laprop.LaProp```, we have combined the learning rate and the accumulated momentum into one term, so that when the learning rate changes, the momentum accumulated by a larger learning rate still has a larger effect.

 The bias correction terms are treated similarly.
 Especially, the momentum bias correction is computed from the learning rate and the momentum hyperparameter at each step, so that the bias correction is guaranteed in the presence of a changing learning rate and momentum parameter; the squared gradient bias correction is only computed from the beta2 hyperparameter at each step and does not involve the learning rate.

+## Future Work
+We plan to put our codes for MNIST, CIFAR10, IMDB and RainbowDQN training into this repository as described in our paper, and we will include the codes that are adapted for Fairseq training of IWSLT and Roberta.